-Skills Are the Wrong Abstraction for Production Agentic Systems
+Skills Are the Wrong Abstraction for Agentic Products

-I keep hearing the same word in product reviews, architecture sessions, standups: skills.
+I keep hearing the same word in product design discussions, architecture sessions, standups: skills.
 PMs spec them.
 Engineers build libraries of them.
 Teams spend weeks curating them.

 Most of the time, the resulting system is harder to operate, harder to secure, and harder to reason about than what they started with.